-Provide community health workers serving 45 HIV-positive children in central China whose parents contracted HIV through paid plasma donation, 30 of whom have been orphaned by the disease.
+Provide medications, supplemental nutrition, and community health worker support to 45 HIV-positive children in central China, whose parents contracted HIV through paid plasma donation.
+30 of these kids have been orphaned by the disease.

 In the early 1990s, hundreds of thousands of peasants in central China contracted HIV when they sold blood to alleviate their poverty, leaving behind a generation of HIV-positive children whose caretakers are unprepared for managing their treatment.
 Ling is one such child, living in rural Anhui with his grandfather.
 Both of his parents have died of AIDS.
 Because his elderly grandfather has trouble remembering to give him his medication, drug adherence is a challenge for Ling.
 You can help him.